jll123567/VR-Content/CVRAnimatorTemplates/README.md

 There are four.
 - `ScalingBlendTree`
 	+ Most effecient and simple.
 Uses a single layer and blend tree.
-	+ Needs the following AdvancedSettings
+	+ Adds the following AdvancedSettings
 		* `AvatarScale`: Preferably a Slider but an Input Single is also usable.
 	+ The override contoller allows you to replace the following animations
 		* `ScaleMax`: The largest scale of the gameobject(usually the avatar)